microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-studio/README.md

 In this demo,

 * AC input to be measured is fed to the voltage stepdown circuit.
-* Stepped down AC voltage is fed to the ADC +ve channel after offset voltage addition as shown in waveform in Fig 2.
-And reference offset voltage is given as input to the -ve channel of the ADC.
+* Stepped down AC voltage is fed to the ADC +ve channel after offset voltage addition as shown in waveform in Fig 2 and reference offset voltage is given as input to the -ve channel of the ADC.

 <p align="center">
   <img width=auto height=auto src="images/waveform.png">